milaan9/09_Python_NumPy_Module/README.md

 **Travis Oliphant** created NumPy package in 2005 by injecting the features of the ancestor module Numeric into another module Numarray.

-It is an extension module of Python which is mostly written in C. It provides various functions which are capable of performing the numeric computations with a high speed.
+It is an extension module of Python which is mostly written in "C".
+It provides various functions which are capable of performing the numeric computations with a high speed.

 NumPy provides various powerful data structures, implementing multi-dimensional arrays and matrices.
 These data structures are used for the optimal computations regarding arrays and matrices.